 Biking in Richmond, BC

-Richmond is a great place to take a bike ride.
-The city has over 80 kilometres (50 miles) of designated cycle pathways that run throughout the city, taking in the city’s urban and natural attractions.
-The pathways make cycling very safe and Richmond is completely flat making for an easy and relaxing ride for all ages.
+Richmond is a great place to take a bike ride!
+The city has over 80 kilometres (50 miles) of designated cycle pathways that run throughout the city, taking you to the city’s urban and natural attractions.
+The pathways make cycling very safe, and Richmond is completely flat making for an easy and relaxing ride for all ages and abilities.
 Here are some routes to get you started:

 Steveston to Finn Slough